Learn what A-TEEM Spectroscopy can do for Wine, Spirits, Beer and Tea analysis.

 Wine analysis is the characterization of the various chemical components of wine and grapes.

 Contemporary “wet” methods of wine analysis are costly, slow, and difficult to execute.
-This makes it challenging for wineries with multiple vineyards to QA/QC its grape development and wine product in disperse locations.
+This makes it challenging for wineries with multiple vineyards to QA/QC its grape development and wine product in widespread locations.

-HORIBA’s Aqualog uses a fluorescence spectroscopy technique that simultaneously collects absorbance, transmission, and fluorescence Excitation Emission Matrixes acquisition, or “A-TEEM” to characterize a sample’s content in seconds.
-It can collect the entire composition of all the colored and phenolic compounds in less than a minute, and as a small unit, can be stationed throughout a winery’s vineyards.
+HORIBA’s Aqualog uses a fluorescence spectroscopy technique that simultaneously collects absorbance, transmission, and fluorescence Excitation Emission Matrixes acquisition, Better known as, “A-TEEM” it characterizes a sample’s content in seconds.
+It can collect the entire composition of all the colored and phenolic compounds in less than a minute.
+And as a small unit, can be stationed throughout a winery’s vineyards.

-Wineries typically send out samples of the grapes to analytical labs to be tested on costly, hard-to-maintain equipment.
+Wineries typically send out samples of the grapes to analytical labs to be tested for wine analysis on costly, hard-to-maintain equipment.
 The traditional devices are slow, and since so many samples must be run to monitor multiple harvests, it becomes an expensive and time-consuming process.

-The conventional methods most labs use are Gas Chromatography-Mass Spectrometry, Liquid Chromatography-Mass Spectrometry, and Fourier Transform Infrared Spectroscopy.
+The conventional methods most labs use for wine analysis are Gas Chromatography-Mass Spectrometry, Liquid Chromatography-Mass Spectrometry, and Fourier Transform Infrared Spectroscopy.
 The equipment is costly, difficult to calibrate, and quite expensive.
 These are also slow and costly to process results.

 In fact, it takes between 35 and 90 minutes to analyze a single sample in an independent laboratory using conventional methods to fingerprint the grapes.
 And it can cost hundreds of dollars per sample.

 A typical small winery would like to test each wine field location many times during the wine-making season.

 Maintaining calibration and transferring calibrations to field locations and places where analysis takes place is crucial.